PatrickTangwen/protein_classify_model/context_doc/true_negative_set_rule.md

 ### **Adding a True Negative Set to Each Subfamily Test Set**

 **Goal:**
 For each subfamily’s test set, add a *true negative* set.
 The size of the negative set will match the size of the test set, except when the test set contains fewer than 5 proteins—in which case, the negative set will contain 5 proteins.

-#### **Rules for Constructing the True Negative Set:**

-1. **Total Test Set**:
-   The final test set for each subfamily will include the original test set plus its negative control set.

-2. **Selecting Negatives:**

-   * If a subfamily is **not assigned to any superfamily**, select negatives from other families that **are assigned to superfamilies**.
-   * The selected negative proteins must not belong to the same subfamily as the current test set.
-   * Negatives can be sampled from any family within another superfamily, as long as those proteins are not members of the same subfamily being tested.

-3. **Minimum Negative Set Size:**

-   * If the test set for a subfamily contains fewer than 5 proteins, the negative control set will contain 5 proteins.
-   * Otherwise, the negative set will be the same size as the test set.

-#### **Example:**

-If a subfamily has 10 members, and using your splitting strategy, 8 go into the training set and 2 into the test set:

-* The negative control set will have 5 proteins (since the test set is less than 5).
-* These 5 negatives will be chosen from other superfamilies (excluding any from the same subfamily).
-* The total test set for this family will then be 7 proteins: 2 original test set + 5 negatives.

-#### **Reference:**

-Definitions of subfamily and family can be found in `@input_req.md`.

-Actually Used:

-### How to Set the Size of the Negative Control Set

-**Goal:**
-For each subfamily’s test set, add a *true negative* set.
-The size of the negative set will match the size of the test set, except when the test set contains fewer than 5 proteins—in which case, the negative set will contain 5 proteins.